Useful links and examples of batch

-for the latest versions of commonly used software on various computers.
-See
+jobs for the commonly used software on various computers.

-changed from computecanada name to alliancecan and therefore please use this
+name to alliancecan and therefore please use this to e-mail support:

 Main